stain/s11.no/content/2022/phd/introduction/index.md

 For instance, in order to evaluate a given resource’s *FAIRness*, additional technical constraints need to be assumed, such as use of particular formal vocabularies. *FAIR metrics* [[Wilkinson 2018], [Devaraju 2021]] have recently become an area of active research, as different FAIR assessment tools may give a range of results for the same data resource, primarily based on which technical assumptions are made [[Wilkinson 2022a], [Verburg 2023]].

 Recently there have been increased emphasis on training and awareness on the FAIR principles [[Shanahan 2021], [Rocca-Serra 2023]], and registries of standards and vocabularies [[Sansone 2019]].
-However—with a general lack of skills in data management planning, inadequate (opaque) data formats and lack of time investment to provide rich metadata—data, even when shared through repositories, often becomes effectively "un-findable" or near impossible to reuse [[Carballo-Garcia 2022]].
+However—with a general lack of skills in data management planning, inadequate (opaque) data formats, and lnot enough time investment to provide rich metadata—research data, even when shared through repositories, can become effectively "un-findable" or near impossible to reuse [[Carballo-Garcia 2022]].

-From this we can identify several challenges with regards to finding practical ways for developers of <abbr>RS</abbr> to generate and consume FAIR data.
+From this current situation we can identify several challenges with regards to finding practical ways for developers of <abbr>RS</abbr> to generate and consume FAIR data.

 ### Existing approaches to implementing FAIR {#intro:existing-fair}